jpagett/TA-magnets/readme.txt

 This tool is built to work with the provided "nametagTemplate.png".
 Follow these instructions exactly, and it will generate the PSR nametags.

-TA pictures need to be named as "FirstLast.jpg".
+TA/PSR Fellow pictures need to be named as "FirstLast.jpg".

 The Excel sheet provided by the department is messy.
 Fix it by doing the following:

 #1.
 Removing non-PSR TAs:

-		1. Delete all reader names (beige highlight)
+		1. Delete all reader names

-		2. Delete all CCS names (yellow highlight)
+		2. Delete all CCS names

-		3. Delete all PSR fellow names (at bottom)
+		3. Delete names for courses which don't use LAs.
+To my knowledge this includes

 #2.
 Fix Course Numbers: